fawriid/MARVEL-HHOME-PAGE/README.md

 only with HTML &amp; CSS

-This is my first official project, Marvel site is look like this on 29oct this project was only by HTML & CSS and using a preproccesor (SASS).
+This is my first official project, Marvel site is look like this on 29oct this project was only by HTML & CSS and using a preprocessor (SASS).

 unfortunately I coudn't get the acuall pictures so I used random picture and I tried to do my best so pictures could be relative to texts ,